-It's a way of living.
+Martial Arts is a way of living.

 The Essence

-Philosophy is not just what we think; it's how we approach life.
-We engage with others at eye level, treating each other with equal dignity, clear consent and kind boundaries.
+We meet each other at eye level, practising equal dignity, clear consent, and kind boundaries.
 This begins in the body: standing, breathing, sensing and choosing.
-When the practice is simple and honest, insight becomes embodied and sustainable.
+When the practice is simple and honest, the insight becomes something you can feel and live by.

 Dr. Björn Pospiech